ewernqvi/mvc_rest_demo/README.md

 ```

-### Browse advertisments in the system
+### Browse advertisements in the system
-Now we have added an advertisment so we can browse it in the system, we will start by not supplying
+Now we have added an advertisement so we can browse it in the system, we will start by not supplying
 a user-token, e.g. act as a new user who just wants to buy something, this can easily be achieved
 with a normal web browser, just click on the link or modify it if you run your server on a different
 location